Child Life Internship

 Please note: The following items are needed in addition to the Common Child Life Council Internship Application above.

-- Practicum Certificate of Completion OR Letter from your Practicum Supervisor (if applicable)
+- Practicum Certificate of Completion AND a Letter from your Practicum Supervisor (if applicable)

 - Certificate or letter must verify the number of hours completed.

-- Letter from your Volunteer supervisor (if applicable), verifying the number of completed volunteer hours.
+- A letter from your Volunteer supervisor (if applicable), verifying the number of completed volunteer hours.

 - A copy of your child life council Coursework review.